Barnum effect: Early research

 In 1947, psychologist Ross Stagner asked a number of personnel managers to take a personality test.
 After they had taken the test, Stagner, instead of responding with feedback based on their actual individual answers, presented each of them with generalized feedback that had no relation to their test answers but that was, instead, based on horoscopes, graphological analyses, and the like.
-Each of the managers was then asked how accurate the assessment of him or her was.
+Each of the managers was then asked how accurate the assessment was.
 More than half described the assessment as accurate, and almost none described it as wrong.

-In 1948, in what has been described as a "classic experiment", psychologist Forer gave a psychology test – his so-called "Diagnostic Interest Blank" – to 39 of his psychology students, who were told that they would each receive a brief personality vignette based on their test results.
+In 1948, in what has been described as a "classic experiment", psychologist Forer gave a psychology test – his "Diagnostic Interest Blank" – to 39 of his psychology students, who were told that they would each receive a brief personality vignette based on their test results.
 One week later Forer gave each student a purportedly individualized vignette and asked each of them to rate it on how well it applied.
 In reality, each student received the same vignette, consisting of the following items:

 On average, the students rated its accuracy as 4.30 on a scale of 0 (very poor) to 5 (excellent).
 Only after the ratings were turned in, it was revealed that all students had received an identical vignette assembled by Forer from a newsstand astrology book.
-The vignette contained statements that were vague and general enough to apply to most people.

 Forer attributed the effect to gullibility.
 The effect has been said to confirm the Pollyanna principle, where individuals tend "to use or accept positive words of feedback more frequently than negative words of feedback".